andreabenini/linux.tips/containers - kubernetes/openshift/README.md

 oc get pods,rs --show-labels    # Same as above but also shows labels applied to these resources oc get pods --selector app=nginx        # Select all pods with label 'app=nginx'

+# This command removes label 'app' from specified pod
+# If pod is managed by a ReplicaSet then a new pod is automatically started
-oc label pod mypod-234-xxx storage=ssd  # Apply 'storage=ssd' label to selected pod (or resource)
+oc label pod mypod-123-xxx app- oc label pod mypod-234-xxx storage=ssd  # Apply 'storage=ssd' label to selected pod (or resource)

 # get logs for a specific resource